-Travel between Cologne, Germany and Brussels, Belgium by train is: Partially open.
+Travel by train between Cologne, Germany and Brussels, Belgium is: Fully open.

-The information above was last checked on 17/10/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Brussels from Cologne closer to your date of departure here.
+The above information was last checked on 27/06/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train to Brussels from Cologne closer to your date of departure here.

-The restriction level for your return train to Cologne, Germany from Brussels is: Partially open.
+The restriction level for your return train to Cologne, Germany from Brussels is: Fully open.

 Conditions of reentry: